-I’ve been accumulating a collection of new work towards my next exhibition.
+Tom was steadily accumulating a collection of new work towards his next exhibition.

-Another aspect which I’m becoming increasingly aware of is more to do with the process of painting or drawing.
-This relates to the fact that translating these images into varied areas of colour, tone and texture involves literally living in these compositions that derive from the landscape.
-My hope is that the experience of lingering over the colour mixtures, the paint layering and the brush or finger marks that I use begins to coax a feeling of life into what I’m doing.
-This is something that I relish and that gradually leads me to a sense that the piece that I’m working on is beginning to have a life of its own.
-My aim is to bring this quality to a pitch of vividness which is unique to the painted image and not simply a reflection of the life situation that I’m depicting.
+Another aspect of which Tom was becoming increasingly aware was more to do with the process of painting or drawing.
+This related to the fact that translating these images into varied areas of colour, tone and texture involved literally living in these compositions that derived from the landscape.
+His hope was that the experience of lingering over the colour mixtures, the paint layering and the brush or finger marks that he used would begin to coax a feeling of life into what he was doing.
+This is something that he relished and that gradually led him to a sense that the piece that he was working on was beginning to have a life of its own.
+Tom’s aim was to bring this quality to a pitch of vividness which was unique to the painted image and not simply a reflection of the life situation that he was depicting.

-The part of Cornwall where I’m based has a rich and varied history.
+The part of Cornwall where he was based has a rich and varied history.
 Centuries of farming and a long history of mining have left a clear imprint.
-What has attracted me to explore this aspect of the landscape has ranged from field patterns to hollow lanes, to people working on the land, to ancient sites, to clusters of buildings, to people celebrating on a summer evening, to maritime activitiy in Mounts Bay and finally to what to me was a haunting image from the tragic history of tin and copper mining in the area.
+What attracted Tom to explore this aspect of the landscape ranged from field patterns to hollow lanes, to people working on the land, to ancient sites, to

-Two books have resonated for me with the experience of living with these landscapes.
-One was The Making of the English Landscape by W. G. Hoskins which was recommended by a visitor to my stduio back in the spring of 2009.
-Its reference to the great antiquity of some of Penwith’s field boundaries in particular struck me and then led to a sense of how pervasive human influence has been in forming many aspects of our landscape.
-The other was a novel called John Pascoe by J. C. Tregarthen whose imaginative recreation of a young man’s experience of life in 19th century Penwith helped to make more vivid my sense of this as a truly human landscape.
+Two books had resonated for Tom with the experience of living with these landscapes.
+One was The Making of the English Landscape by W. G. Hoskins which was recommended by a visitor to the studio back in the spring of 2009.
+Its reference to the great antiquity of some of Penwith’s field boundaries in particular struck him and then led to a sense of how pervasive human influence has been in forming many aspects of the landscape.
+The other was a novel called John Pascoe by J. C. Tregarthen whose imaginative recreation of a young man’s experience of life in 19th century Penwith helped to make more vivid Tom’s sense of this as a truly human landscape.